Gaturu/Gaturu.io/_tabs/about.md

-# 👋 About Me
+# 👋 Hi!

-Hey there!
 I’m **Gaturu**, an IT Solutions Architect, cloud enthusiast, and lifelong learner on a mission to simplify tech for everyone — one line of code, one concept, one story at a time.

 With over **7 years of hands-on experience** in IT service delivery, infrastructure support, and systems administration, I’ve worked across various enterprise environments to build secure, scalable, and customer-focused solutions.